 - Gold Reef City,

 This is one of the stops of the Citysighseeing bus so to include a visit will be very easy to plan.
 Gold Reef City is Jo’burgs most famous theme park and one of the biggest them parks in Southern Africa.
 It is located on an old gold mine that closed down in 1972.
 The park is themed around the gold rush which was the reason why Johannesburg developed as a major city from 1886 onwards.
-Within 10 years the city had a train station, a stock market and soon became the economic centre for Southern Africa.
+Within 10 years the city had a train station, a stock market and soon became the economic center for Southern Africa.
 Gold Reef City offers many exciting and thrilling rides, a trampoline park, 12 restaurants, 7 retail stores and 15 other attractions.
 You can easily spend the day here as there’s something on offer for everyone.
 I’m definitely going to plan a visit once my daughter is tall enough to enjoy the rides because I certainly will enjoy them.

 - Constitution Hill, www.constituionhill.org.za